Steroid Sluggers: The Major League Home Run Hitting Offenders

 In the end, he will forever be remembered as the man who fueled the disgrace of the steroid era.
 Perhaps also as the guy who once let a ball bounce off his head for a home run.

 Jose Canseco Hits One Into the Fourth Deck in Toronto's Skydome

 Mark McGwire can be thought of as the star pupil of Jose Canseco.
 He soaked up all his knowledge and reached higher peaks in the realm of steroid wisdom.
 He exceeded all of Canseco's achievements by a mile.
-The duo were known as the Bash Brothers, a modern day Roger Maris and Mickey Mantle.
+The duo were known as the Bash Brothers, a modern-day Roger Maris and Mickey Mantle.
 The difference is that they relied on steroids rather than hard work and skill.

 During his rookie season with the Oakland Athletics in 1987, McGwire was tall and skinny.
 Ten years later, he'd look like he gained another 75 pounds of solid muscle.
 Fans know one of the biggest jokes in the sport is the weight of the players that are listed on baseball cards and programs.
 Big Mac's official size was listed at 6'5" and 215 lbs.
-Feel free to laugh, I'm sure they weighed him during his fist season and never bothered to do it again even after growing bigger.
+Feel free to laugh; I'm sure they weighed him during his first season and never bothered to do it again even after growing bigger.

 In his career, he would hit a total of 583 home runs.
 He achieved that total in fewer at bats than anyone else.
 He retired after the 2001 season due to problems with his vision.
 This was likely due to the use of anabolic steroids, something he'd finally admit to using in 2010.